Showing posts with label Servant. Show all posts

 Servant or Caesar?

 Jesus first appears in the Gospel of Mark when John baptizes him in the Jordan River.
 The account identifies him with his hometown, Nazareth, a village of no consequence, though its insignificance plays a role in the story.
-He is the “Servant of the LORD” anointed by the Spirit who does not conform to popular expectations about the Messiah.
+He is the “Servant of the LORD” anointed by the Spirit, but he does not conform to popular expectations about the Messiah.

 Wednesday, January 24, 2024